opendihu/optimization/opendihu_examples/README.md

 In "isometric_contraction" we take a single muscle and simulate its contraction after activation.
 The difference to "isotonic_contraction" is that the muscle is fixed on both ends.
 We can use Bayesian Optimization to look for optimal parameters like the prestretch force that maximizes force generation within the muscle.

-In "paired_muscles" we are not looking at a single muscle, but two muscles that are connected via a simplified tendon that behaves like a spring.
+In "paired_muscles" we simulate a two-muscle example.
+The user can choose whether to activate only one muscle or both of them.
+The boundary conditions of the muscles are chosen to imitate the behavior of an agonist-antagonist muscle pair connected by a tendon.
 We can use 2D Bayesian Optimization to look for parameters like the prestretch forces that maximize the contraction lengths of the paired muscles.

 In "prestretch_force_for_given_length" we use a bisection method to find the prestretch force that is required to stretch a muscle to a given length.